-Upon adding a new URL, Nightwatch will provide you multiple dashboards for this specific URL to track the different data and details of your website, giving you important insights into how your website is performing.
+Upon adding a new URL, Nightwatch will provide you dashboards for this specific URL to track the different data and details of your website, giving you important insights into how your website is performing.

-Here are the different dashboards you’ll notice as you click into the website you’ve added in Nightwatch, and what each of these data mean.
+Here are the dashboards you’ll notice as you click into the website you’ve added in Nightwatch, and what each of these data mean.

 On this page: